hazelcast/hazelcast-reference-manual/src/Map-Backups.md

 </hazelcast>
 ```

-When this count is 1, a map entry will have its backup on one other node in the cluster.
-If you set it to 2, then a map entry will have its backup on two other nodes.
+When this count is 1, a map entry will have its backup on one other member in the cluster.
+If you set it to 2, then a map entry will have its backup on two other members.
 You can set it to 0 if you do not want your entries to be backed up, e.g. if performance is more important than backing up.
 The maximum value for the backup count is 6.

 Hazelcast supports both synchronous and asynchronous backups.
 By default, backup operations are synchronous and configured with `backup-count`.
-In this case, backup operations block operations until backups are successfully copied to backup nodes (or deleted from backup nodes in case of remove) and acknowledgements are received.
+In this case, backup operations block operations until backups are successfully copied to backup members (or deleted from backup members in case of remove) and acknowledgements are received.
 Therefore, backups are updated before a `put` operation is completed.
 Sync backup operations have a blocking cost which may lead to latency issues.

 #### Creating Async Backups